Last Modified: April 9, 2020

 Here are some examples of the ways in which we may collect and store your non-personally identifiable information through our services, and how we use such information:

 Log Information.
 When you use our services or view content provided by Us, we automatically collect and store certain information in our server logs.
-This type of information includes details of how you used our service, IP address information described below, web pages which have been viewed by a visitor, data and time, domain type, device event information such as crashes, system activity, hardware, settings, browser type or version, browser language, the date and time of your request and referral URL.
+This type of information includes details of how you used our service, IP address information described below, web pages that have been viewed by a visitor, date and time, domain type, device event information such as crashes, system activity, hardware, settings, browser type or version, browser language, the date and time of your request and referral URL.

 “Internet Protocol (IP) address.
 Your “IP address” is a number that lets computers attached to the Internet know where to send you data, such as the screens and pages of our services that you view.
 We use this information to deliver our screens and pages to you upon request, to tailor our services to the interests of you and our other visitors, and to measure traffic to and within our services.